uclapi/ucl-assistant-api/README.md

 Run `npm run test:dev` to run Jest in interactive mode where it'll re-run all tests as you develop.

-To run tests on an ad hoc bases, use `npm run test`
+To run tests on an ad hoc basis, use `npm run test`